 The opening track 'Naked' may be familiar as it was the first single to trail the album with 'I'm Not Listening' an additional track.
 Both are among the album standouts.

 'I'm Not Listening' has some interesting effects and synth orchestration and builds dramatically to a freaky psychedelic sub-Beatlesque finale.

-The title track is another strong verse-chorus sing-a-long whilst 'If I Was A Boy' has a nice sting in the lyrics and was a highlight of Natascha's Cambridge set this summer.
+The title track is another strong verse-chorus sing-a-long whilst 'If I Was A Boy' has a nice sting in the lyrics and was a highlight of Natascha's Cambridge set in 2007.

 If there are weaker tracks - 'Nothing Else Matters' and 'Body Beautiful' - it has to be where Natascha sounds like a Bangle or a younger Suzie Quatro - but without the smell of leather.
 Ironically these tracks will go down really well in Central Europe.

 'Fade' is an attractive mid-tempo ballad and 'Afterglow' is acoustic with effective use of strings and eastern motifs.
 Both show that Natascha can slow things down when necessary and, frankly, an all-acoustic album would be interesting.